 How do I make a reservation to visit the safari?

 Tickets are required.
 If you are an active Member or Season Pass holder, you do not require a separate ticket.

 For those that need to buy a ticket, visit this Six Flags Great Adventure page on their site.
 Choose a date from the calendar that is available for your ticket type.
 Choose the ticket quantity.
 You will need 1 ticket for each person in the car.
 Then, enter your payment information and proceed.

 When you have completed the registration, you will receive a confirmation.
 Please print this confirmation sheet if possible.
 A printed sheet is easier to scan through the car window than a phone screen.
 We want this experience to be as contact-free as possible.

 Ticket sales are for individuals.
 No group sales are available.

 When will it open?
 When will it be open?

-The Wild Safari Drive-Thru Adventure will open May 30, 2020 and operate daily from 9 am to 4 pm, weather permitting.
+The Wild Safari Drive-Thru Adventure will open March 19, 2022, and operate daily beginning May 5, 2022 weather permitting.

 How much will it cost?

 Each guest will need a ticket.
 The admission price for the Great Adventure drive thru safari is as follows: